bionicdl-sustech/ME336-2020Spring/Simulation/ReadMe.md

 You are required to use a pretrained neural network to find the optimal grasping pose and execute the grasp in the simulation.
 Detailed instrctions are included in the python script Simulation/tasks/Claw_machine/toy.py.
 You should write your code in the TODO part in the script.

-Please submit the following materials in one week:
+Please submit the following materials in two weeks:
   - A power point describing your project,
   - A video of the simulation,
   - The python code.